phenriot/BloodPaTH/README.md

 * **ii.** the medical devices dynamics (contamination, use and reuse of devices as well as the variation of sterile devices availability), and </br>
 * **iii.** the epidemic dynamics of transmission for patients undergoing different types of invasive procedures (following a SEI model). </br> </br>

-You will find further details on the model in [*An agent-based model to simulate the transmission dynamics of bloodborne pathogens within hospitals*](https://www.medrxiv.org/content/10.1101/2023.11.14.23298506v1).
+More details about the model are available in [*An agent-based model to simulate the transmission dynamics of bloodborne pathogens within hospitals*](https://www.medrxiv.org/content/10.1101/2023.11.14.23298506v1).

 ## Installation